B&H Photo: History

 B&H opened in 1973 as a storefront film shop at 17 Warren Street in Tribeca, and took its name from the initials of owners Blimie Schreiber and her husband, Herman.
 Later in the 1970s, B&H moved to 119 West 17th Street between Sixth and Seventh Avenues in the Photo District and began to expand its stock to a wider range of film and photography products.
+In the 1990s, the company began selling various electronics, including computers, lighting, and audio equipment.
 In 1997, the store moved to its present location.

-B&H is located just south of Hell's Kitchen, Manhattan, at 420 Ninth Avenue at the intersection with West 34th Street.
+The owner of the company, Herman Schreiber, and many of the store's employees are observant Satmar Hasidic Jews.
+The company’s only brick-and-mortar store is located in Manhattan at 420 Ninth Avenue at the intersection with West 34th Street.
+The store is closed on Shabbat, most Jewish holidays, and Christmas.
+Although the B&H website is accessible on Shabbat, checkout and processing of online orders are unavailable during that time (from sundown Friday evening till Saturday evening) along with Jewish holidays according to local (New York) time.

 In 2007, B&H opened a second floor above its original sales floor making a total of 70000 sqft of sales space.

-Also in 2007, B&H moved its offices to 440 9th Avenue in Manhattan.
+That same year, B&H moved its offices to 440 9th Avenue in Manhattan.

 As the company has grown, it expanded its office presence to accommodate sales, customer service, buying, marketing, and various back office functions; these functions are housed in 150,000 square feet of office space.
 The store has an extensive conveyor belt system that runs along the ceiling.

 In 2015, B&H added an Apple authorized shop to the computer department with an assortment of Apple products.
 There is an Apple employee in shop to assist and consult.
 In 2016, Vaio announced that they signed a contract with B&H photo video to offer their products.
+That same year, the company moved their warehouse to Florence in Burlington County, New Jersey.

+B&H Photo launched the B&H Payboo store credit card for use only at B&H in 2019, by Synchrony Bank and relaunched the card in 2022 with Comenity Capital Bank as the issuer.

+In September 2021, the New York Supreme Court dismissed a lawsuit filed by the Attorney General of New York State claiming the company knowingly avoided paying millions in New York sales taxes.

+In 2023, as part of the company’s 50th anniversary celebration, B&H sold custom LEGO models of their flagship store.

+Bild Expo

+In 2023, B&H Photo Video celebrated its 50th anniversary with the inaugural Bild Expo (named after the Yiddish word for "image"), held on September 6–7 at the Javits Center in New York City.

+The Expo featured four main stages: